-The null hypothesis for Levene's test is that the groups we're comparing all have similar population variances.
+The null hypothesis for Levene's test is that the groups we're comparing all have equal population variances.
 If this is true, we'll probably find slightly different variances in our samples from these populations.
 However, very different sample variances suggest that the population variances weren't equal after all.
 In this case we'll reject the null hypothesis of equal population variances.

 Levene’s Test - Assumptions